“Where was the favorite place you visited?”

 NEW ORLEANS, LOUISIANA

 New Orleans was awesome and full of life and culture.
-We all loved our first time here to the Big Easy and ate more beignets than we should’ve.
+We all loved our first visit to the Big Easy and ate more beignets than we should’ve.
 Listening to live Zydeco music while bowling at Rock N’Bowl was a blast!
 Be sure to read the post to see what else kept us busy here.

 ZION NATIONAL PARK, UTAH

-Zion National Park was one of our very first stops along our cross country journey.
+Zion National Park was one of our very first stops along our cross-country journey.
 Zion is stunning and filled with amazing family hikes!
 We were surprised at how gorgeous the state of Utah was and this park in general.

 NEW YORK CITY, NEW YORK

 OK, if you’re counting this is actually #11, so I’m cheating.
 I had to include New York City because any time anyone asks my kids where their favorite place was, they all say the Big Apple.
 It confuses me, even though I’m a big lover of the city myself.
-I forgot what Times Square and the hustle and bustle looks like through a child’s eyes.
+I forgot what Times Square and the hustle and bustle look like through a child’s eyes.
 Very exciting stuff!